vseryakov/backendjs/README.md

           { id: 'b3dcfd1e63394e769658973f0deaa81a', type: 'me-2', icon: '/icon/get?prefix=album&type=me2' } ]

         [ { id: 'b3dcfd1e63394e769658973f0deaa81a', type: '12345-f0deaa81a', icon: '/icon/get?prefix=album&type=12345-f0deaa81a' } ]

-## File API

-The file API provides ability to store and retrieve files.
-The operations are similar to the Icon API.

-This is implemented by the `files` module from the core.
-To enable this functionality specify `-allow-modules=bk_files`.

-- `/file/get`

-    Return a file with given prefix and name, the contents are returned in the response body.

-    The following parameters can be used:
-    - `prefix` - must be provided, defines the namespace where the file is stored
-    - `name` - name of the file, required

-- `/file/put`

-    Store a file on the backend, the file can be sent using form multipart upload or as JSON

-    The following parameters can be used:
-    - `prefix` - must be provided, defines the namespace where the file is stored
-    - `name` - name of the file, required
-    - `_name` - name of the property that contains the file contents, for use with JSON or defines the name of the file attribute for multipart upload
-    - `_tm` - append the current timestamp to the file name
-    - `_ext` - extension to be assign to the file, otherwise the actual extension from the file name is used

-- `/file/del`

-    Delete file, prefix and name must be given

-## Messages
-The messaging API allows sending and receiving messages between accounts, it supports text and images.
-All new messages arrive into the bk_messsage table, the inbox.
-The client may keep messages there as new, delete or archive them.
-Archiving means transferring messages into the bk_archive table.
-All sent messages are kept in the bk_sent table.

-This is implemented by the `messages` module from the core.
-To enable this functionality specify `-allow-modules=bk_messages`.

-- `/message/get/unread`
-   Return how many unread messages in the inbox, this is just a flag to signal about new messages, the actual number may not be up to date, it is cleared on messages read.

-   Example:

-       /message/get/unread

-   Response:

-      { count: 1 }

-- `/message/get`
-  Read all messages from the inbox.

-  Parameters:
-   - `_archive` - if set to 1, all returned messages will be archived automatically, so no individual /message/read call needed
-   - `_trash` - if set to 1, all returned messages will be deleted, not archived
-   - `_total` - if set to 1 then return how many messages in the inbox the unread flag with the actual number of unread messages.

-  Example:

-        # Get all new messages
-        /message/get

-        # Get all new messages and archive them
-        /message/get?_archive=1

-        # Get all new messages from the specific sender
-        /message/get?sender=12345

-        # How many new messages
-        /message/get?_total=1

-- `/message/get/archive`
-  Receive archived messages.
-The images are not returned, only link to the image in `icon` property of reach record, the actual image data must be retrieved separately.

-  Parameters:
-   - `mtime` - if specified then only messages received since that time will be returned, it must be in milliseconds since midnight GMT on January 1, 1970, this is what
-     Date.now() return in JavaScript.
-  - `sender` - if specified then all messages from the given sender will be returned.

-  NOTE: The `mtime` is when the backend server received the message, if client and the server clocks are off this may return wrong data or not return anything at all, also because the arrival order of the messages cannot be guaranteed, sending fast multiple messages may be received in different order by the backend and this will result in mtimes that do not correspond to actual times when the message has been sent.

-  Example:

-        # Get all messages
-        /message/get/archive

-        # Get all messages received after given mtime
-        /message/get/archive?mtime=123475658690

-        # Get all messages received before given mtime
-        /message/get/archive?mtime=123475658690&_ops=mtime,lt

-        # Get all messages with custom filter: if msg text contains Hi
-        /message/get/archive?_ops=msg,iregexp&msg=Hi

-        # Get all messages from the specific sender
-        /message/get/archive?sender=12345

-  Response:

-        { "data": [ { "sender": "12345",
-                      "msg": "Hi, how r u?",
-                      "mtime": "12334312543"
-                    },
-                    { "sender": "45678",
-                      "msg": "check this out!",
-                      "icon": "/message/image?sender=45678&mtime=12334312543",
-                      "mtime": "12334312543"
-                    }],
-             "next_token": ""
-           }

-- `/message/get/sent`
-   Return all messages i sent out.
-All the same query rules apply as for the archived messages API call.

-  Parameters:
-   - `recipient` - id of the recipient where i have sent messages
-   - `mtime` - time before or after messages sent, defined by _ops parametrs

-  Example:

-        /message/get/sent?recipient=123
-        /message/get/sent?recipient=123&mtime=123475658690&_ops=mtime,le

-- `/message/add`
-  Send a message to an account, the following parameters must be specified:
-    - `id` - recipient account id
-    - `msg` - text of the message, can be empty if `icon` property exists
-    - `icon` - icon of the message, it can be base64 encoded image in the query or JSON string if the whole message is posted as JSON or can be a multipart file upload if submitted via browser, can be omitted if `msg/connection/get?type=invite&id=12345` property exists.
-    - _nosent - do not save this message in my sent messages

-  Example:

-        /message/add?id=12345&msg=Hello
-        /message/add?id=12345&msg=this%2Bis%2Bthe%2Bpic&icon=KHFHTDDKH7676758JFGHFDRDEDET....TGJNK%2D

-- `/message/read`
-  Mark a message as read

-  Example:

-        /message/read?sender=12345&mtime=124345656567676

-- `/message/archive`
-  Move a new message to the archive.
-The required query parameters are `sender` and `mtime`.

-  Example:

-        /message/read?sender=12345&mtime=12366676434

-- `/message/update`
-  Update a message, can be used to keep track of read/unread status, etc...

-  Example:

-        /message/update?sender=12345&mtime=124345656567676&read=1

-- `/message/update/archive`
-  Update a message in the archive.

-- `/message/del`
-  Delete new message(s) by `sender` and/or `mtime` which must be passed as query parameters.
-If no mtime is given, all messages from the given sender will be deleted.

-  Example:

-        /message/del?sender=12345&mtime=124345656567676

-- `/message/del/archive`
-  Delete archived message(s) by `sender` and/or `mtime` which must be passed as query parameters.
-If no mtime is given, all messages from the given sender will be deleted.

-  Example:

-        /message/del/archive?sender=12345&mtime=124345656567676

-- `/message/del/sent`
-  Delete the message(s) by `recipient` and/or `mtime` which must be passed as query parameters.
-If no mtime is given, all messages to the given recipient will be deleted.

-  Example:

-        /message/del/sent?recipient=12345&mtime=124345656567676

-- `/message/image`
-  Return the image data for the given message, the required parameters are:
-    - sender - id of the sender returned in the by `/message/get` reply results for every message
-    - mtime - exact timestamp of the message

 ## Data
 The data API is a generic way to access any table in the database with common operations, as oppose to the any specific APIs above this API only deals with